OpenClinica/OpenClinica/docs/manuals/investigator-manual.md

 # Adding or scheduling Events
 ![schedule event](investigator-manual_images/schedule_event.png "schedule event")

-Adding a Study Visit for a Study Subject is called Scheduling an Event in OpenClinica.
+Adding a Study Visit for a Study Subject is called Scheduling an Event in LibreClinica.
 Before you can start DataEntry you must schedule the Event.
 This can be done:

 1. 1.using menu option Tasks-Submit Data, Schedule Event
 2. 2.from the Subject Matrix